-AWS Glue provides you with both visual and code-based interfaces to make data preparation easy.
-Data engineers and ETL developers can use AWS Glue Studio to create, run, and monitor ETL workflows with a few clicks.
-Data analysts and data scientists can use AWS Glue DataBrew to visually clean up and normalize data without writing code.
+AWS Glue provides both visual and code-based interfaces to make data integration easier.
+Users can easily find and access data using the AWS Glue Data Catalog.
+Data engineers and ETL (extract, transform, and load) developers can visually create, run, and monitor ETL workflows with a few clicks in AWS Glue Studio.
+Data analysts and data scientists can use AWS Glue DataBrew to visually enrich, clean, and normalize data without writing code.
+With AWS Glue Elastic Views, application developers can use familiar Structured Query Language (SQL) to combine and replicate data across different data stores.

-AWS Glue automates much of the effort required for data preparation.
+AWS Glue automates much of the effort required for data integration.
 AWS Glue crawls your data sources, identifies data formats, and suggests schemas to store your data.
 It automatically generates the code to run your data transformations and loading processes.
-You can use AWS Glue to easily run and manage thousands of ETL jobs to efficiently prepare petabytes of data for analytics and machine learning.
+You can use AWS Glue to easily run and manage thousands of ETL jobs or to combine and replicate data across multiple data stores using SQL.

 No servers to manage

-AWS Glue runs Apache Spark and Python in a serverless environment.
-There is no infrastructure to manage, and AWS Glue provisions, configures, and scales the resources required to run your data preparation jobs.
+AWS Glue runs in a serverless environment.
+There is no infrastructure to manage, and AWS Glue provisions, configures, and scales the resources required to run your data integration jobs.
 You pay only for the resources your jobs use while running.

 You can use the AWS Glue Data Catalog to quickly discover and search across multiple AWS data sets without moving the data.
 Once the data is cataloged, it is immediately available for search and query using Amazon Athena, Amazon EMR, and Amazon Redshift Spectrum.

 AWS Glue Studio makes it easy to visually create, run, and monitor AWS Glue ETL jobs.
-You can compose ETL jobs that move and transform data and run them on AWS Glue.
+You can compose ETL jobs that move and transform data using a drag-and-drop editor, and AWS Glue automatically generates the code.
 You can then use the AWS Glue Studio job run dashboard to monitor ETL execution and ensure that your jobs are operating as intended.
 Learn more about AWS Glue Studio here.

 AWS Glue DataBrew enables you to explore and experiment with data directly from your data lake, data warehouses, and databases, including Amazon S3, Amazon Redshift, AWS Lake Formation, Amazon Aurora, and Amazon RDS.
 You can choose from over 250 prebuilt transformations in AWS Glue DataBrew to automate data preparation tasks, such as filtering anomalies, standardizing formats, and correcting invalid values.
 After the data is prepared, you can immediately use it for analytics and machine learning.
 Learn more about AWS Glue DataBrew here.